 Imagine if wine came in bottles shaped like a uniform cylinder with the opening the same diameter as the cylinder.
-So a big glass.
+So a big, tall glass, if you will.
 If an open bottle tips over, the wine flows out at rapid rate.

 In reality, wine bottles have tapered necks with openings of a smaller diameter than the "body" of the bottle.
 If an open bottle tips over, the smaller diameter opening causes the wine to spill as a lesser rate than the example above.
 The neck of the bottle reduces the flow rate of the spilled liquid - the bottleneck reduces flow.

 In production, bottlenecks are one process in a series of processes that, due to its diminished capacity, reduces the capacity of the system as a whole.
 Bottlenecks in production result in accumulation of work-in-progress (WIP) in queues, reduced throughput, reduced capacity, and increased wait and lead times, among other things.

 Credit: Christoph Roser at AllAboutLean.com